MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 Examples
-To schedule a task that runs when a user logs on to a remote computer The following command schedules a batch file to run every time a user (any user) logs on to the remote computer.
-It uses the /s parameter to specify the remote computer.
+To schedule a task that runs when a user logs on to a remote computer This command schedules a batch file to run every time a user (any user) logs on to the remote computer.
+This command uses the /s parameter to specify the remote computer.
 Because the command is remote, all paths in the command, including the path to the batch file, refer to a path on the remote computer.

 Copy